spedas/pyspedas/pyspedas/mms/README.md

 - Data can be clipped to the requested time range after loading via the `time_clip` keyword
 - FGM data are automatically deflagged
 - EIS omni-directional spectrograms are calculated from the individual telescope data by default
+- FEEPS omni-directional spectrograms are calculated from the individual telescope data by default
+- Sun contamination is removed from FEEPS omni-directional spectrograms
+- FEEPS integral channels are removed from the telescope spectrogram data and included in their own tplot variables
 - HPCA omni-directional spectrograms can be calculated using the routines `mms_hpca_calc_anodes` and `mms_hpca_spin_sum`
 - FPI and HPCA measurements can be adjusted to the center of the accumulation interval with the `center_measurement` keyword
 - Limit the CDF variables loaded with the `varformat` keyword